-All SEN provision is overseen and managed by the Senior Leadership Team (SLT) in school and is co-ordinated the Special Educational Needs Co-ordinator (SENCo).
-The SLT monitor, review and evaluate all SEN provision on a regular basis throughout the year and report to the school governing body on how individual needs are being met and SEN funding is being spent e.g. On specialist staffing and resources.
+All SEND provision is overseen and managed by the Senior Leadership Team (SLT) in school and is co-ordinated the Special Educational Needs Co-ordinator (SENCo).
+The SLT monitor, review and evaluate all SEND provision on a regular basis throughout the year and report to the school governing body on how individual needs are being met and SEND funding is being spent e.g. On specialist staffing and resources.

 All our children are treated as individuals and our staff plan an appropriately differentiated curriculum for children with additional needs to ensure high quality teaching and learning with effective support.
 Individual Education Plans (IEPs), Individual Behaviour Plans (IBPs) Education and Health Care Plans (EHCPs) are put in place and reviewed on a regularly basis and adjusted so that children’s constantly changing needs are addressed.
 These plans are designed in conjunction with parents / carers and teaching staff so that each plan can be tailored to children’s individual needs.
 Interventions are reviewed and monitored and regular assessments are made to ensure that children are on track to meet their targets and inform next steps.

 Children are involved in setting of personal targets and review their progress alongside teachers and support staff.
 Parents are vital partners in the child’s journey through school and are invited to attend review meetings of their child’s progress three times a year or more often if needed and encouraged to engage in supporting learning in different ways.